mdpiper/knowledge/macos.md

 Use the *Activity Monitor* app instead of `top`.

+## Rename terminal tab title

+I should do this programmatically in bash or zsh, but it's easy to do manually: type `Shift-Cmd-i`, then edit the tab title in the Finder info window.

 ## Symlinks

 Symlinks are a little crankier than on Linux, requiring `sudo` and a